bdbose/to-do-list/README.md

 # To-do-list
-Simple To do list made with vanilla Js
+Simple To do list made with vanilla Js , css along with mobile responsive.

 ## Take a preview at https://bdbose.github.io/to-do-list/